thehelmetedheinsight/Alaska-Deluxe-Generator/README.md

 └──────────────────────────────────────────────┘
 ```
 You can use this device to read the advertized capabilities of any PD device that uses USB-C connector
+- The hardware supports full analysis of PD sources which is good to have around.
 ```
 ┌──────────────────────────────────────────────┐
 │               PD Input Report                │